 Otto Motor Power

-Injection power from the Otto engine, in the case of multi-cylinder engines, has the following advantages:
+The injection feed of the Otto engine, in the case of multi-cylinder engines, has the following advantages:

 - Not sensitive to acceleration